 - Sec.
 1 Authority.
-Texas Education Code Chapter 55 and Texas Government Code Chapter 1371 authorize The University of Texas System to enter into interest rate swap transactions and related agreements.
-Pursuant to this authority, the Board of Regents approved the Eighth Supplemental Resolution to the Master Resolution, authorizing the System to enter into Master Swap Agreements with certain counterparties, in 1999. - Sec.
+Texas Education Code, Chapter 55, including Section 55.13, Texas Education Code, Chapter 65, including Section 65.461, and Texas Government Code, Chapter 1371, including Section 1371.056, authorize the Board of Regents (Board) of The University of Texas System (U. T. System) to enter into interest rate management agreements and bond enhancement agreements (collectively "swaps"). - Sec.
 2 Purpose.
-This policy will govern the use by the U. T. System of interest rate swap transactions for the purpose of either reducing the cost of existing or planned Revenue Financing System debt, or to hedge the interest rate of existing or planned Revenue Financing System debt.
-By using swaps in a prudent manner, the U. T. System can take advantage of market opportunities to reduce costs and reduce interest rate risk.
+This policy will govern the use of swaps in connection with the U. T. System's management of its debt programs, including the Permanent University Fund and Revenue Financing System debt programs.
+By using swaps in a prudent manner, the U. T. System can increase the U. T. System's financial flexibility, provide opportunities for interest rate savings, allow the U. T. System to actively manage asset and liability interest rate risk, take advantage of market opportunities to lower the overall cost of debt, balance interest rate risk, or hedge other exposures.
 The use of swaps must be tied directly to U. T. System debt instruments.
-The U. T. System shall not enter into swap transactions for speculative purposes. - Sec.
+The U. T. System shall not enter into swaps for speculative purposes. - Sec.
 3 Legality/Approval.
-To enter into a Master Swap Agreement (which governs each swap transaction), the U. T. System must receive: 1) approval from the Board of Regents; 2) approval by the Texas Attorney General, 3) approval from the Texas Bond Review Board, and 4) an opinion acceptable to the Authorized Representative from bond counsel that the agreement relating to the swap transaction is a legal, valid, and binding obligation of the U. T. System and that entering into the transaction complies with applicable State and federal laws. - Sec.
+Prior to entering into a swap, the U. T. System must receive approval from the Board of Regents (which may include a delegation of authority to an Authorized Representative to enter into one or more swaps) and any required approvals from the Texas Attorney General and the Texas Bond Review Board.
+The U. T. System will also secure an opinion acceptable to the Authorized Representative from legal counsel that the swap is a legal, valid, and binding obligation of the U. T. System and that entering into the swap complies with applicable State and federal laws. - Sec.
 4 Form of Agreements.
-Each new Master Swap Agreement shall contain terms and conditions as set forth in the International Swaps and Derivatives Association, Inc. (ISDA) Master Agreement, as amended, and such other terms and conditions including schedules and confirmations as deemed necessary by an Authorized Representative. - Sec.
-5 Methods of Procuring Swaps.
-Swaps can be procured via competitive bids or on a negotiated basis.
+Each interest rate swap shall contain terms and conditions as set forth in the International Swaps and Derivatives Association, Inc. (ISDA) Master Agreement, as amended, and such other terms and conditions including schedules, credit support annexes, and confirmations as deemed necessary by an Authorized Representative.